I earn $300,000 as a junior associate. Is this a good deal?

 Many residents or fellows understandably want to reap the rewards of their training and hard work, and therefore desire to take the position that offers them the highest salary.
 Often this is influenced by geographic factors, if you stay away from the coasts and big cities generally you tend to do better, but the allure of California or New York City may prove to be difficult to resist.

 Most associate positions for a comprehensive ophthalmologist start somewhere between $140-200k, with some type of a bonus structure such as 30% of anything over collections three times your base salary.
+Here’s a post on how productive you need to be to reach your bonus.
 Then, after two or three years, you may be eligible for partnership (consultants often encourage a non- enforceable statement of good faith outlining the approximate terms for partnership in the initial contract, so the new associate knows what to expect).

 As a practice owner myself, if I hired an associate I’d definitely want to make some type of a profit off of them and I offer no apologies for that.
 It took me a lot of work (six months unpaid) to set up and start the practice and now someone is coming in and presumably it’s easier for them to build a patient base given that the practice is already set up.
 But a sticking point issue is that many practice owners overvalue the difficulty in setting up shop and establishing a practice, while many associates undervalue it.